Best credit cards for bad credit in Canada

 The KOHO Prepaid Mastercard® does not require a hard credit check and gives you the choice to add on Credit Building by KOHO for an extra fee of $10 a month for 6 months ($7 for KOHO Extra and $5 for KOHO Everything).
 KOHO helps you build credit by opening a line of credit on your behalf and setting aside dedicated funds, completely separate from your account, to pay toward this line of credit.
 All you have to pay is the fee to use the tool and KOHO will make small repayments for you that will show up on your report.
 Credit Building is optional, but we recommend it for the opportunity to boost your score.

-In lieu of an annual fee, this debit card comes with a monthly subscription fee unless you go with the Essential plan where it's $4/month ($0 annual fee when you set up a recurring direct deposit or make a monthly contribution of $1,000 or more to the card).
+In lieu of an annual fee, this debit card comes with a monthly subscription fee unless you go with the Essential plan where it's $4 per month - $0 when you set up a recurring Direct Deposit or deposit $1,000 each month.
 Each level includes different features and benefits.
-For example, the Essential subscription earns 1% cash back on groceries, eating & drinking, and transportation and 3.5% interest on your balance while the Extra subscription earns 1.5% cash back on groceries, eating & drinking, and transportation (0.25% on other categories) and 4% interest on your balance.
-The Everything subscription earns 2% cash back on groceries, eating & drinking, and transportation (0.5% cash back on all other purchases) and 5% interest on your entire balance.
+For example, the Essential subscription earns 1% cash back on groceries, eating & drinking, and transportation and 2.5% interest on your balance while the Extra subscription earns 1.5% cash back on groceries, eating & drinking, and transportation (0.25% on other categories) and 3% interest on your balance.
+The Everything subscription earns 2% cash back on groceries, eating & drinking, and transportation (0.5% cash back on all other purchases) and 4% interest on both your spending and savings account.
 The three subscription plan options are:

-- Essential – Costs $48 or $4/month ($0 annual fee when you set up a recurring direct deposit or make a monthly contribution of $1,000 or more to the card), earns 1% cash back on groceries, eating & drinking, and transportation, plus 3.5% interest on your account balance.
-Partnered merchant discounts earn up to 5% extra cash back.
+• Essential – Costs $48 or $4 per month - $0 when you set up a recurring Direct Deposit or deposit $1,000 each month, earns 1% cash back on groceries, eating & drinking, and transportation, plus 2.5% interest on both your spending and savings account.
+Partnered merchant discounts earn up to 50% extra cash back.
 Added fee of $10 a month for Credit Building in-app subscription.

-- Extra – Costs $108 (or $9/month), earns 1.5% cash back on groceries, eating & drinking, and transportation and 0.25% cash back on all other purchases with the potential to earn more at select partnered merchants (up to 5% extra), plus 4% interest on your balance.
+• Extra – Costs $144 (or $12 per month when you subscribe annually), earns 1.5% cash back on groceries, eating & drinking, and transportation and 0.25% cash back on all other purchases with the potential to earn more at select partnered merchants (up to 50% extra), plus 3% interest on both your spending and savings account.
 Added fee of $7 a month for Credit Building by KOHO, no foreign transaction fees, and one free international withdrawal per month.

-- Everything – Costs $228 (or $19/month), earns 2% cash back on groceries, eating & drinking, and transportation, plus 0.5% cash back on all other purchases.
-You can also earn up to 5% extra cash back at selected merchants and 5% interest on your entire balance.
-This plan also has 50% off credit building ($5/month instead of $10) and no foreign transaction fees.
+• Everything – Costs $177 (or $14.75 per month when you subscribe annually), earns 2% cash back on groceries, eating & drinking, and transportation, plus 0.5% cash back on all other purchases.
+You can also earn up to 50% extra cash back at selected merchants and 4% interest on both your spending and savings account.
+This plan also has Credit Building for $5 / month and no foreign transaction fees.

 As you can see, the Everything subscription is packed with the most perks, at a cost.
 But since you can build credit with any plan, it’s really up to you what you’re willing to pay.
 Another benefit of KOHO is that you can enable RoundUps to have your transactions rounded up to the nearest dollar and the extra sent automatically to a linked savings account.